brimdata/zed/docs/language/grouping/README.md

 #### Example #2:

-To see which 30-second intervals contained the most events, expressing the duration as a half-minute:
+To see which 30-second intervals contained the most records, expressing the duration as a half-minute:

 ```zq-command